Oluwasetemi/school_of_engineering_v4/slides.md

 # Undefined Elements and Custom Elements

--  In the example, the star-rating custom element is defined, and a shadow DOM is attached to it using the attachShadow() method.
-The contents of the &lt;template&gt; element are cloned and appended to the shadow DOM, effectively encapsulating the star rating component.
+-  In the example, the star-rating custom element is defined, and a shadow DOM is attached to it using the `attachShadow()` method.
+The contents of the `<template>` element are cloned and appended to the shadow DOM, effectively encapsulating the star rating component.

 ```js
 customElements.define('star-rating',